 We have found that some providers are using old CCA Prior Authorization forms.
-These old forms lack the necessary fields the authorization process in a timely and accurate manner.
+These old forms lack the necessary fields to complete the authorization process in a timely and accurate manner.
 Please use only the current forms that can be found on the CCA website on the “For Providers” page.
 We have provided the link below for your convenience.

 In the first 200 days of the COVID-19 pandemic in Massachusetts, CCA utilized predictive analytics to identify and prioritize members most at-risk for serious complications from the virus.
 We have also engaged members through telehealth and in-person visits and started a Member Support Program to help members get household items such as toilet paper and cleaning supplies.
-Learn more about our response to COVID-19 here.
+Learn more about our response to COVID-19 here.1

 Among the HEDIS 2021 measure sets are those which strive to assess the quality of care provided to members for their chronic illnesses.
 This includes, but is not limited to, the Comprehensive Diabetes Care measure—developed to ensure the proper management of multiple disease factors key to ensuring control of diabetes and the avoidance of downstream sequelae.